Skip to Content

 • Water when the top half of the soil has dried out; avoid overwatering, which can lead to root rot.

-• Ideal temperature range is 65-75°F; tolerant to cooler temperatures but not freezing conditions.
+• Ideal temperature is 65-75°F; tolerates cooler temperatures but not freezing conditions.

-• Tolerates normal household humidity well but appreciates extra humidity.
+• Tolerates normal household humidity but appreciates extra humidity.

-• Slow grower, requiring repotting only once every few years or when the roots grow out of the pot’s drainage holes.
+• Slow grower, requiring repotting only once every few years.

 • Propagate stem cuttings in a mixture of sphagnum moss and perlite.